samplesizeofone/TerseVerseData/README.md

 * What do you call an adacious flourish?
 A "brave wave".

 ## Current features
-Provides a python script for extracting CMU pronounciation data to a CSV and a Mathematica package the provides a simple interface for listing rhymes.
+Provides a python script for extracting CMU pronounciation data to a CSV and a Mathematica package that provides a simple interface for listing rhymes.

 ## Planned features
 A Mathematica interface for suggesting possible Hig Pigs by selecting synonyms to the solution words.
-The selected synonyms will probably be of the form <Adjective> <Noun>.
+The selected synonyms will probably be of the form "Adjective Noun".

 Once complete, I plan to provide versioned access to a generated database of possible Hig Pigs to alleviate the need for Mathematica to be present.